khakhi0000/Mini-Bank-account/README.md

-# Mini-Bank-account
-A simple Python banking system using Object-Oriented Programming.
-The program allows users to create an account, deposit money, withdraw with secure PIN verification, and check balance.
-Perfect beginner-friendly project showcasing classes, objects, methods, input handling, and basic security logic.
+Python Bank Account System

+This is a simple Python project where you can create a mini banking system using Object-Oriented Programming (OOP).

+In this program, you can:

+Create an account with your name and PIN

+Deposit money

+Withdraw money with PIN verification

+Check your balance

+This project helps you practically understand OOP concepts like classes, objects, constructors, and methods.

+Features

+Secure PIN system

+Deposit and withdrawal options

+Balance display

+Withdrawal gets blocked after 3 incorrect PIN attempts

+Beginner-friendly code structure

+What You Learn

+How to build and use classes

+Working with attributes and methods

+Using the __init__ constructor

+Handling user input

+Implementing simple program logic

+It’s a good project for anyone learning Python and wanting something real and functional.

+How to Run